Book Review: Wild Women and The Blues by Denny S. Bryce

 In 2015, film student Sawyer Hayes, who is still in shock following a heartbreaking loss that has brought him to the brink, visits 110-year-old Honoree Dalcour at her bedside.
 All of Sawyer’s faith is in this frail but strong woman, the last survivor of the great Oscar Micheaux.
 If she can fill in gaps in his study and he is correct, he might be able to finish his thesis and make a fresh start in his life.
 But he is surprised by the links Honoree provides.

-The Dreamland Café was the fanciest black-and-tan club in town in 1925 when Chicago was the global jazz hub.
-Honoree Dalcour is the daughter of a sharecropper who is ready to labour tirelessly and dance every night to succeed.
+The Dreamland Cafe was the fanciest black-and-tan club in town in 1925 when Chicago was the global jazz hub.
+Honoree Dalcour, daughter of a sharecropper who is ready to labour tirelessly and dance every night to succeed.
 Dreamland provides a way to a great life, where one can mingle with famous people like Oscar Micheaux and Louis Armstrong.
-However, Chicago is also rife with criminals, illegal betting, and alcohol.
-Furthermore, an ambitious young lady can take risks above her capacity for loss.

-My Takeaway From the Book | Wild Women and The Blues by Denny S. Bryce
+My Thoughts on Wild Women and The Blues by Denny S. Bryce

 Wild Women and The Blues by Denny S. Bryce